 Bloomsbury 20th-Century French Thought includes late 20th-century primary texts in translation from Gilles Deleuze, Félix Guattari, Jacques Rancière, Luce Irigaray, and Alain Badiou, alongside a wealth of secondary literature which covers key schools in French philosophy, from existentialism and phenomenology to postmodernism.

-This collection also includes exclusive articles that challenge and engage canonical texts and thinkers, with new articles to be added each year.
+This collection also includes exclusive articles that challenge and engage canonical texts and thinkers.

 Is the content included in Bloomsbury 20th-Century French Thought available online anywhere else?

 Although the translated primary texts in Bloomsbury 20th-Century French Thought are also available to purchase in print and e-copy individually, they are available together on the resource for the first time (they are not available through Bloomsbury Collections).
 The articles included on the resource have been commissioned specifically to support these materials and are not available anywhere else.

 How regularly will the resource be updated?